 *Some of the images were taken off-vehicle for illustration purposes.

-- Using a 3/8” drill bit, carefully drill the center of the cable end opening to enlarge the hole.
-This is easier done from the circular end, as shown in fig. A.
+- Drilling: Using a 3/8” drill bit, carefully drill the center of the cable end opening to enlarge the hole.
+This is easier done from the circular face of the cable-end, as shown in fig. A.

-- Reinstall the cable end and spring onto the cable and reinstall the clip halfway, so that the cable end slides freely along the notched length of the cable but does not come off.
+- Reinstall the cable-end: Now that the cable-end is drilled and the bushing's fit has been checked it's time to reinstall the cable-end onto the shift cable.
+Do this without the bushing installed.
+If there is a spring slide it back into the cable-end.
+Slide the end onto the cable and reinstall the clip halfway, so that the cable end slides freely along the notched length of the cable but does not come off.

-- Double check that both the transmission lever and shift lever are in Park.
-Install the bushing into the cable end and press the bushing onto the transmission lever pin.
-Finish installing the clip into place, so it’s fully engaged and the cable end and cable do not slide.
+- Connect the Cable-end to the Lever: Double check that both the transmission lever and shift lever are in Park.
+Place your thumb over the circular face of the bushing and push the cable-end onto the transmission shift lever.
+Make sure there is no slack in the cable and finish installing the clip into place.
+When the clip is fully engaged the cable-end and cable will not slide.

-- With the key on and engine off, shift back and forth from Park to 1 several times, checking that the PRNDL indicator lines up with the shifter position and that the shifter functions correctly.
+- Check the installation: With the key on and engine off, shift back and forth from Park to 1 several times, checking that the PRNDL indicator lines up with the shifter position and that the shifter functions correctly.